govindumeesala/PROjectVerse-frontend/notes.md

 # TASKS FOR SUDHEER
 # create project
-8. Drag and drop working in create-project form.
+8. Drag and drop working in create-project form. - done
-9. looking for  collaboration
+9. looking for  collaboration - done
-10. skeleton on homepage
+10. skeleton on homepage - done
 11. Links for url
-12. session expired please login toast when opening website like not working - api failing comments not loading - api failing create project form - project title validation is not working (frontend issue) create project api not working
+12. session expired please login toast when opening website like not working - api failing comments not loading - api failing create project form - project title validation is not working (frontend issue) - done create project api not working  - done
 **********************************

 ### Profile page